-There are often special attractions to visit, such as the Ball Run in the summer or the fairy doors hidden in the woodland walk at Christmas time.
+There are often special attractions to visit, such as the Ball Run and National Trust school holiday events.
 Read more about the Ball Run here.

 Cafe and Picnics

 In the house, there is a coffee shop serving cream teams, children’s lunch packs and sometimes soup, a hot pot dish or baked potatoes.
 There are also plenty of picnic tables scattered around the grounds.

 This summer there is a range of outdoor lawn games for children to choose from.

 There was a block stacking game, skipping ropes, hurdles and balance beams to

 race along, a beanbag toss, giant noughts and crosses game, and building blocks.